hyperledger/indy-node/environment/docker/pool/StartIndyAgents.md

 #### Register the Faber Identity and Agent Endpoint

-Create Faber College as an Identity and one that is a Trust Anchor.
+Create Faber College as an Identity and one that is a Endorser.

 ```send NYM dest=ULtgFQJe6bjiFbs7ke3NJD role=ENDORSER verkey=~5kh3FB4H3NKq7tUDqeqHc1```